-In anticipation of or in response to market, economic, political, or other conditions, the Fund's portfolio manager may temporarily use a different investment strategy for defensive purposes.
-If the Fund's portfolio manager does so, different factors could affect the Fund's performance and the Fund may not achieve its investment objective.
+In anticipation of or in response to market, economic, political, or other conditions, the Fund's portfolio managers may temporarily use a different investment strategy for defensive purposes.
+If the Fund's portfolio managers do so, different factors could affect the Fund's performance and the Fund may not achieve its investment objective.